kernelci/kernelci-core/doc/collection-boot.rst

  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
  :query string defconfig: The name of a defconfig.
  :query string defconfig_full: The full name of a defconfig (with config fragments).
- :query string defconfig_id: The ID of a defconfig.
+ :query string build_id: The ID of a build document.
  :query string endian: The endianness of the board.
  :query string job: The name of a job.
  :query string job_id: The ID of a job.